 It might seem harsh to admonish a player for an overzealous reaction.
 Especially having scored the vital goal in injury time with a 30 yard screaming volley.

 So, what exactly does FIFA consider to be an excessive celebration in soccer?
-What are unsporting football goal celebrations and how should soccer teams celebrate 'sportingly'?
+What are unsporting football goal celebrations?
 Let's examine the top goal celebration rules in football.

-Pictured: The ref sent off Tim Cahill for overstepping the mark with his shirt over head goal celebration.
+Pictured: A red card goal celebration!
+The ref sent off Tim Cahill for overstepping the mark with his shirt over head goal celebration.
 He did so after scoring against Manchester City in 2004.

-FIFA expects match officials to display relative common sense in officiating the game.
-That extends to interpreting the extent of unsporting and excessive football goal celebrations.
+FIFA expects all match officials to display relative common sense in officiating the game.
+As such, soccer referee rules extend to interpreting the extent of unsporting and excessive football goal celebrations.

 Often the best referees, and the most popular ones, are those who display some leniency and tolerance.
 They use preventive tactics to deal with potentially inflammatory or seditious situations on the field.